Teddy34/gatsby-blog/blog/2019-07-27/index.md

 ### GraphQL Web IDE

 When working with a web API, one of the first thing that a developer usually do is to play with the API using tools like curl, wget.
-Setup headers, hit the correct URL and see the results (or errors).
+Setup headers then hit the correct URL and see the results (or errors).
 The experience is greatly enhanced by using a tool like [Postman](https://www.getpostman.com).
 It's quite easy to fire GraphQL queries using Postman even if you will probably make a lot of typos and need API documentation.

 Using the powers of introspection, tools like [GraphiQL](https://github.com/graphql/graphiql) will send you to another dimension.
 On launch or endpoint selection, the tool will automatically introspect the API for you and give you superpowers.
 You can write queries with autocompletion and validation error while keeping an eye on the documentation!
 That's the tool exposed by the [GitHub GraphQL API](https://developer.github.com/v4/explorer/).
 I'm pretty sure one can write basic queries without any prior knowledge about the API or the query language.
 There are of course online implementations that will work with any GraphQL server as long as you don't need auth for it (https://lucasconstantino.github.io/graphiql-online/).